A young boy in an orange onesie with green hair is building with wood. Young children with colourful mesh sheets over their heads playing

 PLAY

-Our year-round programme for children and families.
+Our playful year-round programme for children and grown-ups.

-PLAY is our year-round programme of free events and activities for children and families.
-Throughout 2025, we’ll be inviting you to take part in a series of playful interventions and magical moments of discovery – presented in partnership with Play Bradford, and co-produced with artists, architects, designers, theatre makers and the people of Bradford District.
+PLAY has been our year-round programme of free events and activities for children and their grown-ups.
+Throughout 2025, we invited people across the district to take part in playful interventions and magical moments of discovery – presented in partnership with Play Bradford and co-produced with artists, architects, designers, theatre makers and local communities.

-FREE Part of PLAY
+PAST FREE Part of PLAY

 RedBall Project